HomaiRS/MNIST_Digit_Classification_NN/RESULT.md

 I used “rand” function in Matlab to initialize the 10*784 weights matrix.
 Thus, each time, that the categorical PTA code is ran, the weight matrix has different values.
 Also, ϵ is set to 10^(-6), and η equals to 1.
 The weights are trained on 60,000 train images and tested on 10,000 test images.
 The lowest train error (misclassification on train images) in second-run converged to 8.33%, and the corresponding test error for the learned weights was 40.5%.
 In first-run the training error was 83% and the test error was 73%.
 Using lower tolerances, I obtained a better test error while the misclassification error on the train set does not converge to 0.

+---

+Given that multi-category PTA did not result in accurate digit classification since the patterns are not linearly separable, as asecond approach, I used backpropagation algorithm for the same classification task on the same MNIST dataset.